 (Fails to disclose material information concerning goods which information was known at the time of an advertisement or sale if such failure to disclose such information was intended to induce the consumer to enter into a transaction, C.R.S. § 6-1-105(1)(u))

-272. JUUL engaged in numerous deceptive trade practices, each constituting separate violations of C.R.S. § 6-1-105(1)(u).
+353. JUUL and the Management Defendants engaged in numerous deceptive trade practices, each constituting separate violations of C.R.S. § 6-1-105(1)(u).